- About Us

-At United Planet we are dedicated to cross-cultural understanding, volunteering abroad and community service.
+At United Planet, we are dedicated to cross-cultural understanding, volunteering abroad and community service.
 We now extend that dedication to our environment and to responsible and sustainable travel pratices.
-Over the past year we have introduced green practices within our offices both in Boston and abroad to try to limit our environmental impact.
+We have introduced green practices within our offices both in Boston and abroad to limit our environmental impact.

 - Use the internet as the main source of communication with volunteers, reducing the amount of paper we need

 - Have all of the documents pertinent to each volunteer on our website or volunteer interface, eliminating the need to send paper copies to each volunteer

 - Use both sides of each paper to minimize waste

 - Conserve electricity by turning off lights and computers after office hours

 We encourage all volunteers to take the following steps to make their Quests greener: